Sleeping Bag Temperature Ratings Explained

 The European standard EN 13537 and EN 23537 result in the following temperature ranges for sleeping bags:

-• Comfort temperature T comfort (T comf): Indicates the value for an average woman (25 years, 60 kg, 1.60 m) in a relaxed posture who does not freeze (no shivering).
+- Comfort temperature T comfort (T comf): Indicates the value for an average woman (25 years, 60 kg, 1.60 m) in a relaxed posture who does not freeze (no shivering).

-• Temperature limit T limit (T lim): An average man (25 years old, 70 kg, 1.73 m), with his body curled up in his sleeping bag, achieves thermal equilibrium and does not freeze (no shivering).
+- Temperature limit T limit (T lim): An average man (25 years old, 70 kg, 1.73 m), with his body curled up in his sleeping bag, achieves thermal equilibrium and does not freeze (no shivering).

-• Extreme temperature T extreme (T ext): The value refers to an average woman (25 years, 60 kg, 1.60 m) exposed to severe cold with a curled-up posture.
+- Extreme temperature T extreme (T ext): The value refers to an average woman (25 years, 60 kg, 1.60 m) exposed to severe cold with a curled-up posture.
 Your heat basal metabolism is increased by cold shivering.
 There is already a risk of hypothermia in the body.

 When choosing a sleeping bag, we advise you to only pay attention to the value of the comfort temperature.
 Some manufacturers explicitly mention compliance with the new ISO 23537-1 standard when labeling their models.

 The manufacturer TETON SPORTS, for example, goes one step further and only specifies comfort and limit temperature and explicitly advises taking the comfort temperature into account for orientation.
+For example, the following temperature specifications are given for the TETON Sports XXL trekking sleeping bag:

-• Comfort temperature: -5 °C
+- Comfort temperature: -5 °C

-• Limit temperature: -11 °C
+- Limit temperature: -11 °C

 This represents an enormous simplification for the consumer and thus also a meaningful comparison of different models from the same manufacturer.

-This is how the test according to EN 13537 / 23537 is carried out
+How the test according to EN 13537 / 23537 is carried out

+The respective doll is placed in a cooling chamber on an insulating mat and is only clothed with underwear and a hat at body temperature.
+The doll will be equipped with temperature sensors that will provide the test result.
 The test aims to show how quickly the sleeping bag itself loses heat.
-The corresponding rate of heat loss is then divided into the different areas: comfort temperature T comfort (T comf), limit temperature T limit (T lim), and extreme temperature T extreme (T ext ).
+The corresponding rate of heat loss is then divided into different areas: comfort temperature T comfort (T comf), limit temperature T limit (T lim), and extreme temperature T extreme (T ext ).

 The test according to EN 13537 / 23537 does not provide any specific temperatures but is intended to provide a basis for the evaluation of sleeping bag temperatures and improve comparability for the consumer with the division into areas.